 In Digital Literacy pupils explore online safety issues and the benefits of interacting online such as understanding what makes a strong password and why that’s important, developing acceptable behaviour online, collaborating and communicate effectively with others online.
 We have a detailed Online Safety Curriculum that children learn how to keep themselves safe online, create strong passwords, check websites and other content for bias, being respectful online and copyright.
 We use the Google/Parent Zone 'Be Internet Legends' internet safety pillars for our main objectives of Online Safety:

 Be Brave – When in doubt, discuss.

-Our Computing Lead has a degree in Computing Science, is a Computing at School (CAS) Master Teacher, Seesaw Ambassador, Certified Microsoft Innovative Educator (MIE), Google Certified Educator: Level 1, Apple Teacher with Swift Playgrounds recognition and a Raspberry Pi Certified Educator.
+Our Computing Lead has a degree in Computing Science, is a Computing at School (CAS) Master Teacher, Seesaw Ambassador, Certified Microsoft Innovative Educator (MIE), Google Certified Educator: Level 1, Google Certified Educator: Level 2, Apple Teacher with Swift Playgrounds recognition and a Raspberry Pi Certified Educator.

 |We are a Microsoft School, this shows our commitment to improve teaching and learning through the use of Microsoft products.|

 |We are a CAS (Computing at School) Lead school for Computing, showing our commitment to supporting other schools and developing our own staff with Computing.|